AppliedEnergistics/appliedenergistics.github.io/content/features/me-network/terminals.md

 interface.
 If a processing operation is not guaranteed to succeed (such as secondary products from some machines), it will not work correctly as a Processing Pattern.

-When designing crafting patterns you can click the output to extract a crafted item as long as you have the materials required to craft the item.

 <RecipeFor id="pattern_encoding_terminal" />